erwald/blog/posts/how-many-effective-altruist-billionaires-five-years-from-now.md

 If we want to predict how many effective altruist billionaires there will be in 2027, we should attend to base rates.

-As far as I know, there are [five or six](https://forum.effectivealtruism.org/posts/cfdnJ3sDbCSkShiSZ/ea-and-the-current-funding-situation) effective altruists billionaires right now, depending on how you count.
-They are Jaan Tallinn (Skype), Dustin Moskovitz (Facebook), Sam Bankman-Fried (FTX), Gary Wang (FTX) and one unknown person doing earning to give.
-We could also count Cari Tuna (Dustin Moskovitz's wife and cofounder of Open Philanthropy).
+As far as I know, there are [~five](https://forum.effectivealtruism.org/posts/cfdnJ3sDbCSkShiSZ/ea-and-the-current-funding-situation) effective altruists billionaires right now, depending on how you count.
+They are Jaan Tallinn (Skype), Dustin Moskovitz/Cari Tuna (Facebook), Sam Bankman-Fried (FTX), Gary Wang (FTX) and one unknown person doing earning to give.
 It's possible that someone else from FTX is also an effective altruist and a billionaire.
 Of these, as far as I know only Sam Bankman-Fried and Gary Wang were effective altruists prior to becoming billionaires (the others never had the chance, since effective altruism wasn't a thing when they made their fortunes).

 William MacAskill [writes](https://forum.effectivealtruism.org/posts/cfdnJ3sDbCSkShiSZ/ea-and-the-current-funding-situation):